PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 # display table schema and data
 df_invoices.printSchema()
 df_invoices.show()
 ```

-Execute the code to load invoice data into a Spark DataFrame.
-After the
+Execute the code to load invoice data into a Spark
+DataFrame and save it as a delta table named **silver_invoices**.
-code completes, you should see output which displays the DataFrame schema
+After the code completes, you should see output which
-and displays the top 20 rows of data.
+displays the table schema and the top 20 rows of data.

 <img src="./images/media/image28.png"   style="width:45%"   />

-Examine the Python code in the next cell which loads customer data from
+Examine the Python code in the next cell which loads
-**InvoiceDetails.csv** into a Spark DataFrame and then displays the
+invoice detail data from **InvoiceDetails.csv** into a Spark DataFrame and then saves it as a delta
-DataFrame schema and samples rows of data.
+table in the silver zone named **silver_invoice_details**.

 ``` python
 # create invoice_details table for silver zone